Military history of African Americans in the American Civil War: African-American contributions to Union war intelligence

-Black people, both enslaved and free, were also heavily involved in assisting the Union in matters of intelligence, and their contributions were labeled Black Dispatches.
+Black people, both enslaved and free, were involved in assisting the Union in matters of intelligence, and their contributions were labeled Black Dispatches.
 One of these spies was Mary Bowser.
 Harriet Tubman was also a spy, a nurse, and a cook whose efforts were key to Union victories and survival.
 Tubman is most widely recognized for her contributions to freeing slaves via the Underground Railroad.
 However, her contributions to the Union Army were equally important.
 She used her knowledge of the country's terrain to gain important intelligence for the Union Army.
 She became the first woman to lead U.S. soldiers into combat when, under the order of Colonel James Montgomery, she took a contingent of soldiers in South Carolina behind enemy lines, destroying plantations and freeing 750 slaves in the process.

 Black people routinely assisted Union armies advancing through Confederate territory as scouts, guides, and spies.
 Confederate General Robert Lee said "The chief source of information to the enemy is through our negroes."
 In a letter to Confederate high command, Confederate general Patrick Cleburne complained "All along the lines slavery is comparatively valueless to us for labor, but of great and increasing worth to the enemy for information.
 It is an omnipresent spy system, pointing out our valuable men to the enemy, revealing our positions, purposes, and resources, and yet acting so safely and secretly that there is no means to guard against it.
 Even in the heart of our country, where our hold upon this secret espionage is firmest, it waits but the opening fire of the enemy's battle line to wake it, like a torpid serpent, into venomous activity."